ocaml/dune/doc/dune-files.rst

 ``cache``
 ---------

-Specifies whether to utilize the Dune cache.
+Specifies whether Dune is allowed to store and fetch build targets from the Dune cache.

 .. code:: scheme